CA

 Word Problems

-NITHIN taught 9 days ago
+NITHIN taught about 1 month ago

 Nithin and Christa reviewed various probability concepts, including mutually exclusive and inclusive events, Venn diagrams, and both the special and general addition rules.
 Christa actively practiced probability calculations using card-drawing examples and was introduced to contingency tables.
 Nithin assigned a practice problem for her to work on, and their next lesson will delve into conditional probability.